makenew/tasty-brunch/README.md

 - Cache-optimized assets with [digest-brunch].
 - Linting with the [JavaScript Standard Style], [Sass Lint], and [HTMLHint].
 - Automatically lint on changes with [gulp].
-- Consistent element style with [sanitize.css].
+- Normalized element styles with [Normalize.css].
 - Favicons with [Favic-o-matic].
 - The internet is for humans with [humans.txt].
 - [Travis CI] ready.